JustSeadragon/IntertwineAPI/README.md

 # CoreAPI
-Core API will allow you to create mutiple things including apps, websites etc.
+Core API will allow you to create programmable apps with ease.

+# How To Use

+1. Install setup.zip